Niagara United: Canadian Soccer League (2011–2015)

-On April 3, 2012 the CSL announced the promotion of Niagara to the CSL First Division.
+On April 3, 2012, the CSL announced the promotion of Niagara United to the First Division.
 Kalar Sports Park the team's home ground received several grants in order to accommodate the facility for CSL standards.
 McGillivray maintained the majority of his veterans from the previous season with the addition of American imports with PDL experience.
-Niagara made their professional debut on May 26, 2012 in a sellout crowd against Brantford Galaxy in a 2-1 defeat with Derek Paterson scoring the lone goal.
-In their debut season in the First Division the team clinched the final playoff berth.
-Their opponents in the quarterfinals were Toronto Croatia, but suffered a 2-0 defeat.
-For the second year in a row McGillivary received the D2 Coach of the Year award while Malcolm Mings won the Defender of the Year award.
+Niagara made their professional debut on May 26, 2012 in a sellout crowd against Brantford Galaxy which resulted in a narrow 2-1 defeat, with Derek Paterson scoring the lone goal.
+In their debut season in the First Division, the team clinched the final playoff berth.
+Their playoff run came to an end in the quarter-final, losing 2-0 against eventual winners Toronto Croatia.
+For the second season in a row, McGillivary was named "Coach of the Year" while Malcolm Mings won the Defender of the Year award.

-For the 2013 season McGillivary re-signed the majority of his players with notable additions as Liberian international Preston Corporal, Keith Makubuya, and Gary Boughton.
-The season marked the first time the organization tasted failure as it finished at the bottom of the overall standings.
-In 2014, MacGillivary relinquished his head coach responsibilities to Bruno Reis.
-The season was marked with injuries, shortage of talent, and a lack of player commitment which resulted once more in a last place finish in the overall standings.
+For the 2013 season, McGillivary re-signed the majority of his players with notable additions such as Preston Corporal, Keith Makubuya, and Gary Boughton.
+Despite new signings, the 2013 season marked the first time the organization experienced complete failure as it finished at the bottom of the overall standings.

-In 2015, Niagara hired the services of David Currie to coach the squad.
-For the 2015 season the organization applied a new philosophy where they would focus on recruiting local players from the Niagara region.
-The season marked a rebuilding stage within the franchise as Niagara finished for the third straight year at the bottom of the rankings.
-On October 4, 2015, Niagara was involved in a controversial match against SC Waterloo, where there was suspicion of match fixing on Waterloo's part which resulted in the match to be abandoned at the 65th minute.
-It was announced on April 3, 2016 that Niagara United will not return for the 2016 season.
+In 2014, McGillivary relinquished his head coach responsibilities to Bruno Reis.
+Niagara's fourth season was marked with injuries, shortage of talent, and a lack of player commitment which resulted once more in a last place finish in the overall standings.